sara-nl/clouddocs/wshop-uihe-part-A-2015-Dec-11.markdown

 * Start your virtual machine again.
 * Login and check the files you created during the previous run ([first VM](#2.-My-first-VM)).

+> **Food for brain:**
 > During the previous run the VM's disk was *non-persistent*.
+From now on, you can store data to your VM that will be stored even if you restart your VM.
+Try it.

 > **Note:**
 >